mohsinrubel/anglularjs-azure-pipeline-aks/README.md

-# Angularjs Prject Build in Acr And Deploy with AKS And CI/CD USIN AZURE Pipeline
+# Angularjs Project Build in Acr And Deploy with AKS And CI/CD USIN AZURE Pipeline
 ## Design